** This Attraction Closed January 8, 2018. Visit Magic Kingdom Guide for current attractions **

 In this theater-in-the-round show, an impressive animatronic Stitch wreaks havoc by causing a power failure among other shenanigans.
-Apparently, Lilo’s beloved pet is still in Experiment 626 mode!
+In Stitch’s Great Escape, Lilo’s beloved pet is still in Experiment 626 mode!

 Opening Day: November 16, 2004